-According to the Association for Frontotemporal Degeneration (FTD) approximately 40% of individuals with FTD do have a family history that includes at least one other relative who also has or had a neurodegenerative disease.
-In approximately 15-40% of all FTD cases, a genetic cause (e.g., a gene mutation) can be identified as the likely cause of the disease and in most cases it is an inherited mutation.
+According to the Association for Frontotemporal Degeneration (FTD), approximately 40% of individuals with FTD have a family history that includes at least one other relative who also has or had a neurodegenerative disease.
+In about 15-40% of all FTD cases, a genetic cause (e.g., a gene mutation) can be identified as the likely cause of the disease, and in most cases, it is an inherited mutation.

 So does your dementia risk increase if a parent or sibling has been diagnosed?
-Yes, it does — but that doesn't mean that heritability (inherited risk) is the biggest risk factor for dementia.
+Yes, it does — but that doesn't mean that heritability (inherited risk) is the most significant risk factor for dementia.

-Other forms of memory loss can be contributed to family history as well.
-Close family members of people with Alzheimer's disease are more than twice as likely as those without a family history to develop silent buildup of brain plaques associated with Alzheimer's disease, according to researchers at Duke Medicine.
+Other forms of memory loss can be attributed to family history as well.
+According to researchers at Duke Medicine, close family members of people with Alzheimer's disease are more than twice as likely as those without a family history to develop a silent buildup of brain plaques associated with Alzheimer's disease.

 People with dementia or other forms of memory loss have various progressions of the disease.
-At some point they will require supervision and help with normal activities of living and end up with care in their own home or in a memory wing of an assisted living facility or nursing home.
-This can create a financial disaster for a family since this type of care, like a majority of long-term care, is not paid for my health insurance, Medicare or Medicare Supplements.
+At some point, they will require supervision and help with routine activities of living and end up with care in their own home or in a memory wing of an assisted living facility or nursing home.

-“It is very sad to hear about David.
-When you hear about a celebrity having this type of issue it hits home just like a family member,” said Matt McCann a nationally known speaker and expert in Long Term Care Planning.
+“I was sad to hear about David.
+When you hear about a celebrity having this type of issue it hits home just like a family member.”

 “Long-Term Care insurance is highly recommended for everyone concerned about the cost of long-term care.
 Many Baby Boomers are buying policies for the future, but the policies are also available for older individuals.
 Unfortunately, when symptoms of dementia start it is too late to buy a policy,” he said.